Window Glazing: Hot Melt Adhesive Innovations

 A Shift to Cost-Effective, High-Performance Hot Melt Adhesives

-Traditional ‘window glazing’ production has generally relied on double-sided tapes and silicone adhesives.
+Traditional ‘window glazing’ production has generally relied on double-sided tapes, silicone, and urethane adhesives.
 However, the shift to HMAs in modern production is driven by superior adhesive performance, simplified dispensing methods, and greater cost-effectiveness.
-Techniques such as foam sealing in ‘back bedding’ applications offers more efficient, high-performance alternatives to tapes and silicones.
+Techniques such as foam sealing in ‘back bedding’ applications offers more efficient process advantages than tapes, silicones and urethanes.

 In back bedding for door and window fabrication, foamed hotmelt adhesives are applied using automated dispensers, significantly reducing adhesive costs.
 These dispensers, integrated with safer linear-bearing systems such as hand-assisted window glazing tables, allow precise application before the glass is set into the adhesive.
 This method provides an instant, clean bond that eliminates the mess and inefficiency of caulk tubes and other outdated adhesive dispensing techniques.